-13. Create a coastal feel with stripes and panelling
+20. Create a coastal feel with shiplap panelling

-Coastal interiors are such a classic, and the beachy look works so well in living room decor because it's clean and bright, but really inviting and cosy, too.
-To get this look, start with a blank canvas, paint the whole room white, cream or a lovely pale blue (try Farrow & Ball Light Blue).
-Then you can add the details and accessories; soft muted coloured furnishing, add the occasional striped thrown in for a proper coastal look.
+Coastal interiors are such a classic, and the beachy look works so well in living room decor because it's clean and bright, but really inviting and cozy, too.
+To get this look, start with a blank canvas, paint the whole room white, cream or a lovely pale blue Then you can add the details and accessories; soft muted colored furnishing, add the occasional striped thrown in for a proper coastal look.

-And if shiplap is a bit too beach house vibes for you, DIY some traditional wall panelling using beading.
-This living room might have original panelling but you can achieve a very similar look just check out our guide to DIY wall panelling.
+And if shiplap is a bit too beach house vibes for you, DIY some traditional wall paneling using beading.
+This living room might have original paneling but you can achieve a very similar look just check out our guide to DIY wall paneling.

 A gallery wall is a brilliant way to add personality, via colour, pattern and memories to your living room setting.
 Choose photo frames that complement the surrounding soft furnishings – especially if you're working on a white wall – and you'll really make this backdrop pop.

 For help when curating yours, look to our gallery wall ideas feature.

 - For help when curating yours, look to our gallery wall ideas feature.